Hefner (band)

-Hefner were a British indie rock band formed in east London in 1995.
-They were active from about 1996 until 2002; since then they have played together only once, for a tribute to the DJ John Peel, who was a strong supporter of theirs.
+Hefner were a British indie rock band formed by Darren Hayman in east London in 1992, and active until 2002.
+Since then, they have played together only once, for a tribute to the DJ John Peel, who was a supporter of theirs.
+During their career, they were referred to as "The Peel House Band," and "Britain’s Largest Small Band."

 History

+Solo project and The Devotion Chamber (1992-1996)

-Hefner's roots stretch back to 1992, when Darren Hayman and Antony Harding met at art school in Kent.
-The band started playing live in 1995 and, after several line up changes, became a solo project of Darren Hayman.
-In 1996 he recorded a tape for Sticky Records (named The Devotion Chamber) on which all instruments were played by Hayman himself.
-His friend from art school, Antony Harding, assisted, providing backing vocals.
+Hefner's roots stretch back to 1992, initially as a solo project of Darren Hayman, while studying at art school in Kent.
+Hayman began recording songs on a 4-track recorder, and played some solo Hefner shows in the UK and North America.
+In 1996, he recorded The Devotion Chamber tape for Sticky Records on which all instruments were played by Hayman himself, with his friend from art school, Antony Harding, assisting in the recording and providing backing vocals.

+Debut single, trio formation and Too Pure record deal (1997)

-The band's first release was in April 1997 when the 7-inch single "A Better Friend" was released by Boogle Wonderland.
-The single featured Harding on drums and John Morrison (from Rhatigan) on bass.
-Shortly after the release, the record label Too Pure offered a record deal to Darren, who extended the offer to Antony and John.
+The band's first release was in April 1997, when the 7-inch single "A Better Friend," was released by Boogle Wonderland.
+The single featured Harding on drums and John Morrison on bass.
+Shortly after the release, the record label Too Pure offered a record deal to Darren, who extended the offer to Harding and Morrison.

-After a few more singles, Hefner recorded their debut album Breaking God's Heart, which was released in 1998.
-A lo fidelity album primarily recorded in one take, Hayman has declared that this album is the one he is least interested in listening to, due to its unrealized potential.

-The Fidelity Wars would be their next record (with the recent addition of multi-instrumentalist Jack Hayter); a darker collection of songs.
-In the official website of the band Hayman has explained that all of the songs gravitate towards the concept of breaking up.

-Hefner had, at this point, recorded a large number of singles and EPs.
-Boxing Hefner collected some of those tracks that had not appeared on the previous albums, often as new recordings.
-The compilation also included some unreleased material.

-We Love the City marked a change in direction for the band.
-In contrast with previous records, which had older songs, all of the compositions on We Love the City were made for this record, which had better production value and more varied instrumentation.

-Dead Media, released in 2001, continues the interest that Hefner had shown in exploring new ways.
-Dead Media is certainly different from previous records in the sense of its electronic weight, an interest that led Darren to eventually create The French.
+The Hefner Soul EP and debut album (1998)

+In 1998, the trio released additional singles, including "Pull Yourself Together," which placed at #43 through the John Peel BBC Radio 1 Festive Fifty fan vote, in addition to The Hefner Soul EP.
+That same year, Hefner recorded their debut album, Breaking God's Heart, which was released 6 July 1998.

+The album's second single, "The Sweetness Lies Within," reached #30 in the UK Independent Singles Chart.
+In September, the band recorded their first Peel Session.

+Though Hayman considers it to be one of Hefner's weakest records, NME named this debut as the 46th best album of the year in 1998, and in a 2017 list, Pitchfork Media, ranked it as the 25th best Britpop album.